llwyd/llwyd.github.io/_posts/2023-03-25-alsa-playback-1.markdown

 categories: alsa
 ---

-Lately I've been tinkering with DSP and playing audio using Alsa.
+Lately I've been tinkering with DSP and playing audio using ALSA.
 So far it has just been some basic tone generation to test the playback code so that I can reuse it for further projects.
 This article is just to demonstrate basic playback using the memory-mapped (mmap) functionality.
 As a primarily embedded/firmware developer this is more my territory.
-There's a whole load of information out there for writing sound engines using Alsa such as [] [] and [] which I used as a reference.
+There's a whole load of information out there for writing sound engines using ALSA such as [^4] [^5] and [^9] which I used as a reference.

 For the unintiated, _memory mapped_ means that the code will be writing audio samples directly to the memory buffer used by the underlying sound driver, as opposed to the library copying the samples under the hood.